Suzanna-Linn/slua/docs/beta.md

 LLTimers:every(1, myTimer1)
 LLTimers:every(60, myTimer60)</code></pre>

-LLTimers passes a parameter to the handler function with the expected trigger time.
+LLTimers passes two parameters to the handler function:
+- The expected trigger time.
 The actual trigger time could be a few milliseconds later, never before.
+- The interval.
+It's nil with LLTimers:once().

-We can compare it to ll.GetTime(), which now has more precission, to know the delay.
+We can compare the expected time to ll.GetTime(), which now has more precission, to know the delay.
 LLTimers and ll.GetTime() time is set to 0 when the script starts running:
 <pre class="language-sluab"><code class="language-sluab">-- comparing actual and expected time (SLua Beta)

-local function myTimer(expected)
+local function myTimer(expected, interval)
     print(ll.GetTime() - expected)  -- delay
 end

 LLTimers:every(1, myTimer)</code></pre>
+We can use the interval, in case that we are using the same function with different intervals, to know which timer has called it.

 ### Multi-events, table evts